 Code 5 - Privacy, Space and Natural Surveillance

-When to Use the Codes
+Where to Use the Codes

-The table below identifies when each of the codes should be used.
-A prefix has been created for each code to allow simple application of the design codes to the coding plan on the following page.
+The adjacent table identifies where each of the codes should be used.
+A reference has been created for each code to allow simple application of the design codes to the character areas.